simondlevy/MulticopterSim/README.md

 ## Hardware

-We are currently developing HackflightSim on an HP Z440 workstation with 32GB RAM and NVIDIA GeForce GTX 1080 Ti, running Windows 10.
+I are currently developing HackflightSim on an HP Z440 workstation with 32GB RAM and NVIDIA GeForce GTX 1080 Ti, running Windows 10.
 It may however be possible to develop on a less &ldquo;loaded&rdquo;
 machine &ndash; see [here](https://docs.unrealengine.com/latest/INT/GettingStarted/RecommendedSpecifications/) for the minimum requirements recommended by Unreal Engine.

 You will also need some sort of game controller.
-Because HackflightSim is meant to simulate flying an actual micro quadcopter, we do not support flying by keyboard.
+Because HackflightSim is meant to simulate flying an actual micro quadcopter, HackflightSim does not support flying by keyboard.
 We are currently supporting the following
 controllers:
 * FrSky Taranis TX9 RC transmitter with mini USB cable
 * Spektrum transmitter with WS1000 wireless simulator dongle